MKA-12/Transform-Recipes-for-Efficient-Cloud-Photo-Enhancement/README.md

 pip install -r requirements.txt
 ```

-- To run the code on a sample input and expected output image, run
+- To run the code on a sample input and expected output image, go to `src` folder and run
 ```
 bash run.sh <---path-to-input-image---> <---path-to-expected-output--->
 ```